About The Forum

 Our Mission

-The mission of the National Forum to Accelerate Middle Grades Reform is to unite key stakeholders to speak with a common voice to leverage research, policy, leadership, and replicable practices to drive middle grades reform.
+The mission of the National Forum is to unite key stakeholders in leveraging research, policy, leadership, community, and replicable practices in order to optimize the social, emotional, and academic growth of all middle-grades students.

 Our Vision